Shooter's Lawyer: He Wasn't Trying To Kill A Mob Boss. He Was Under 'QAnon' Delusion

 When Comello arrived at Cali's home, according to the filing, the plan was to stage a citizen's arrest of Cali, not shoot him.
 But after a heated exchange with Cali, Comello says the alleged mob boss made a "furtive action with his hand," which made Comello afraid for his life.
 He then reached into his pickup truck, grabbed a gun and fired at Cali, killing him.

-"Because of his self-perceived status in QAnon, Mr. Cornelio became certain that he was enjoying the protection of President Trump himself, and that he had the president's full support," Gottlieb wrote to the court.
+"Because of his self-perceived status in QAnon, Mr. Comello became certain that he was enjoying the protection of President Trump himself, and that he had the president's full support," Gottlieb wrote to the court.

 The details contained in the filing are part of Comello's planned "mental disease or defect" defense, Gottlieb said.